cor3ntin/wg21-1/README.md

 My proposal is not necessarily an alternative to this proposal; compatibility between the two could be ensured and the generic proposal could use my proposal as part of its implementation.
 This would allow users to use both the generic syntax for flexibility and extensibility, and the member-function syntax for brevity and clarity.

-If `do` notation or [unified call syntax](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2016/p0301r1.html) is accepted, then this proposal may not be necessary.
+If `do` notation or [unified call syntax](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2016/p0301r1.html) is accepted, then my proposal may not be necessary, as use of the generic monadic functionality would allow the same or similarly concise syntax.

 Interaction with other proposals
 --------------------------------